decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 {{ $signatureFixtures.bls12-381-sha-256.signature002.messages[0] }}
 ```

-After is maped to the first scalar in (#map-messages-to-scalars-1), and with the following signature
+After is mapped to the first scalar in (#map-messages-to-scalars-1), and with the following signature

 ```
 {{ $signatureFixtures.bls12-381-sha-256.signature002.signature }}